bakhtin/iroha-sandbox/iroha-transfer-asset/intro.md

-This is a Linux-based sandbox that runs an instance of Hyperledger Iroha v1.0 and demonstrates how users can interact with it's API using Python library.
+This is a Linux-based sandbox that runs single-node Hyperledger Iroha v1.0.
+With this sandbox you can interact with Iroha API following specfic scenarios via Python library.

-**Target audience:** developers who intend to create applications on Hyperledger Iroha
+**Who will enjoy it:** developers who intend to create blockchain applications on Hyperledger Iroha

-**Prerequisites:**
+**You will need:**
-  - basic knowledge of Python programming language
+  - very basic knowledge of Python
+  - nothing else ;)

-The guide covers the scenario of user Alice who adds quantity to asset `coin` in domain `test`, transfers a fraction of it to user Bob and queries Bob's account balance.
+In this scenario user Alice will issue some `coin` asset in domain `test` and then transfer some amount of it to another user - Bob.